RasppleII/rasppleii.github.io/a2cloud/index.md

 #### ivanx, January 26, 2014 at 4:03 pm

-[Alistair Ross][89], who suggested the TTYtter client for Twitter that is now in A2CLOUD, has introduced me to the Mutt email client.
+[Alistair Ross][], who suggested the TTYtter client for Twitter that is now in A2CLOUD, has introduced me to the Mutt email client.
 Mutt requires a hand-built .muttrc file to put in account information, but Alistair has developed a wizard that will create one for Gmail and other IMAP servers.
 I